opensearch-project/ml-commons/docs/remote_inference_blueprints/cohere_connector_chat_blueprint.md

 POST /_plugins/_ml/models/<MODEL_ID_HERE>/_predict
 {
   "parameters": {
-    "message": "What is the weather like in London?", }
+    "message": "What is the weather like in London?"
+  }
 }
 ```